1992

 an uncanny knack of making myself invisible during times of extreme

 violence.
-It was disappointing for me [when I found out that Dave was using].
+It was disappointing for me [when I found out that Dave was taking heroin].

 Not for